sergeytkachenko/inject-fake-service-worker/README.md

 ### Limitation

-* Worker with only the http sites (for supporting https need contributors)
+* This util working with only the HTTP sites (for supporting HTTPS need contributors)

 #### Develop